-See §4.13 'Spend Authorization Signature (Sapling)' on p.
-41 for details on the use of this signature scheme.
+See §4.15 'Spend Authorization Signature (Sapling and Orchard)' on p.
+52 for details on the use of this signature scheme.

-Security requirement: SpendAuthSig must be a SURK-CMA secure signature scheme with re-randomizable keys as defined in § 4.1.6.1 Signature with Re-Randomizable Keys' on p.
-23.
+Security requirement: Each instantiation of SpendAuthSig must be a SURK-CMA secure signature scheme with re-randomizable keys as defined in §4.1.7.1 'Signature with Re-Randomizable Keys' on p.
+25.

-5.4.6.2 Binding Signature (Sapling)
+5.4.7.2 Binding Signature (Sapling and Orchard)

-Let RedJubjub be as defined in §5.4.6 'RedDSA and RedJubjub' on p.
-67.
+Let RedJubjub and RedPallas be as defined in §5.4.7 'RedDSA, RedJubjub, and RedPallas' on p.
+83.

-The Sapling binding signature scheme, BindingSig^{Sapling}, is instantiated as RedJubjub without key re-randomization, using generator $\mathcal{P}{\mathbb{G}} = \mathcal{R}^{Sapling}$ defined in §5.4.7.3 'Homomorphic Pedersen commitments (Sapling)' on p.
-71. See §4.12 'Balance and Binding Signature (Sapling)' on p.
-39 for details on the use of this signature scheme.
+The Sapling binding signature scheme, BindingSig^{Sapling}, is instantiated as RedJubjub without key re-randomization, using generator $\mathcal{P}{\mathbb{G}} = \mathcal{R}^{\text{Sapling}}$ defined in §5.4.8.3 'Homomorphic Pedersen commitments (Sapling and Orchard)' on p.
+88. See §4.13 'Balance and Binding Signature (Sapling)' on p.
+47 for details on the use of this signature scheme.